 Jessica Miller-Merrell is the President and CEO of XceptionalHR, which provides businesses with recruitment strategies and human resources consulting, as well as the founder and head writer for the well-known HR blog, Blogging4Jobs.

 Julie Labrie is the President BlueSky Personnel Solutions, a Canadian recruiting agency based in Toronto.
-She has worked in the staffing and recruiting industry for 14 years.
+She has worked in the staffing and recruiting industry for over 20 years.

 Jennifer McClure is the President of Unbridled Talent, a consulting and advisory firm that provides services to clients in the areas of recruiting and HR strategy.